ricokahler/ast-docgen/README.md

 ### `createRoot`

-creates the root node aka the SourceFile node
+Creates the root node aka the SourceFile node given some code

 - `content: string`